-Among more recent cases, it is clear that hypoparathyroidism may improve, worsen, or stay the same during pregnancy (139-142).
-It is not possible to know in advance who will improve and who will worsen during pregnancy; the task is to maintain the albumincorrected serum calcium or ionized calcium in the normal range for the duration of pregnancy.
-Maternal hypocalcemia due to hypoparathyroidism must be avoided because it has been associated with intrauterine fetal hyperparathyroidism and fetal death.
+Among these and other recent cases, it is clear that hypoparathyroidism may improve, stay the same, or even worsen during pregnancy (159,161-163).
+It is not possible to know in advance who will improve and who will worsen during pregnancy; the task is to maintain the albumin-corrected serum calcium or ionized calcium in the normal range for the duration of Maternal hypocalcemia pregnancy. due to hypoparathyroidism must be avoided because it has been associated with intrauterine fetal hyperparathyroidism and fetal death.
 Conversely, overtreatment must be avoided because maternal hypercalcemia is associated with the fetal and neonatal complications described above under Primary Hyperparathyroidism.
-Calcitriol and 1acalcidiol are recommended due to their shorter halflives, lower risk of toxicity, and the clinical experience with these agents.
+Calcitriol and 1αcalcidiol are recommended due to their shorter halflives, lower risk of toxicity, and the clinical experience with these agents.

 Late in pregnancy, hypercalcemia may occur in hypoparathyroid women unless the calcitriol dosage and supplemental calcium are substantially reduced or discontinued.
 This effect appears to be mediated by the increasing levels of PTHrP in the maternal circulation in late pregnancy.
-Conversely, one case report of hypoparathyroidism in pregnancy found that there was a transient interval of increased requirement for calcitriol immediately after delivery and before lactation was fully underway (139).
+Conversely, one case report of hypoparathyroidism in pregnancy found that there was a transient interval of increased requirement for calcitriol immediately after delivery and before lactation was fully underway (159).
 This may be the result of loss of placental sources of PTHrP followed by a surge in production of PTHrP by the lactating breast (see lactation section, below).

 The albumin-corrected serum calcium should be maintained in the mid-normal range in order to insure adequate delivery of calcium to the fetus.
 This shortterm recommendation differs from the common recommendation for non-pregnant adults of maintaining the albumin-corrected serum calcium near or just below the lower end of normal, which reduces the renal filtered load and may slow the progression of nephrocalcinosis over the long term.
-As discussed above, management during pregnancy may not require any change in pre-existing doses of calcium and calcitriol or 1a-calcidiol, or it may require increases or decreases in both the calcium and the active vitamin D analog.
+As discussed above, management during pregnancy may not require any change in pre-existing doses of calcium and calcitriol or 1α -calcidiol, or it may require increases or decreases in both the calcium and the active vitamin D analog.